 The Prisma Health Swamp Rabbit Trail travels 21 miles across the Upstate, and in order to help families plan their excursions on the SRT we are offering this series on the different sections of the Prisma Health Swamp Rabbit Trail.
 The Prisma Health Swamp Rabbit Trail overview is a great place to start.
-Then, in this article local mom Liene, gives more detail on the Lake Conestee Nature Park section of the Trail.
-Please also visit our Lake Conestee Nature Park overview for more information on what else this fantastic park has to offer.
+Then, in this article local mom Liene, gives more detail on the Lake Conestee Nature Preserve section of the Trail.
+Please also visit our Lake Conestee Nature Preserve overview for more information on what else this fantastic park has to offer.

 Looking for a place to go bike riding this spring?
-One of my family’s favorite sections of the trail system is the south end within Lake Conestee Nature Park.
-With a few road crossings, beautiful scenery, ample parking, and plenty of interesting stopping points, your family is guaranteed a stress-free outing.
+One of my family’s favorite sections of the trail system is the south end within Lake Conestee Nature Preserve With a few road crossings, beautiful scenery, ample parking, and plenty of interesting stopping points, your family is guaranteed a stress-free outing.

 Of the 21 miles of the Prisma Health Swamp Rabbit Trail System, 2 are within the main section of Conestee, while another 2 miles connect to the north portion of the park and to Parkins Mill and Mauldin Road, making for an 8-mile round trip that can easily be shortened as needed.

 Highlights of the Lake Conestee Nature Park Section of the Prisma Health Swamp Rabbit Trail:

 - Perfect for bikes.
 (Note: signs advise cyclists to walk their bicycles for the portions of the trail utilizing boardwalks).

 - Features calming scenery and interesting stopping points in a natural setting.

 - With a total of 8 miles of trail (round trip), the route is easily customized for your family.

 - Utilizes public roads for a short section between the north and main units of Lake Conestee Nature Park.